sarahbaker/www.bakertunes.com/about/index.md

 From 1991-1994 I took a Bmus degree at Birmingham University and studied piano with Alison Pottinger at the Birmingham Conservatoire.
 During these three years I specialised in performance, electronic composition and orchestration, going on to do a Masters in Performance Studies at the Birmingham Conservatoire from 1995-1997.
 During this time I performed in master classes, including those with Peter Donohoe and Philip Martin, and was a finalist in several competitions.

 I have now worked in music education for over twenty years and have gradually developed my skills as a songwriter and arranger.
-The [Music Shakers](www.musicshakers.com) CD project was a great opportunity to try new styles and technologies, and I am really pleased to have worked with [Starshine Music](www.starshinemusic.co.uk) and [Edgy Productions](www.edgyproductions.com) more recently.
+The [Music Shakers](www.musicshakers.com) CD project was a great opportunity to try new styles and technologies, and I am really pleased to have worked with [Starshine Music](www.starshinemusic.co.uk), [Out of The Ark Music](https://www.outoftheark.co.uk/) and [Edgy Productions](www.edgyproductions.com) more recently.

 I became Vocal Composer in Residence for [Services for Education Music Services](www.servicesforeducation.co.uk) in 2012.
-Since then I have received commissions and regularly write songs for the Primary Gala Choir which sings in the end of year concerts at Symphony Hall.
+Since then I have received commissions and regularly write songs for the Primary Choir which sings in the end of year Youth Prom concerts at Symphony Hall.
 This is a wonderful opportunity to hear over five hundred children singing together in one of the UK's best concert venues.

 And I seem to have come full circle recently in returning to the piano and writing new material for my pupils.
 The improvising never stopped but I have recently discovered real enjoyment in formalising the ideas and setting them in a score which can then be passed on to others.
 My pieces are intended to be played by pupils who want pieces of music that are easily accessible and in a contemporary style.
 I hope the videos give an idea of the way the music should be performed and my notes on the inspiration behind the music are informative and enjoyable to read.